BSL Translation of Legal and Health documents - Delivered via QR code

 Director, PhD, RSLI

-Lyn is a Director and founder of QR-BSL Translation, and a qualified BSL interpreter with extensive experience in health and mental health settings.
+Lyn is the founder of QR-BSL Translation, and a qualified BSL interpreter with extensive experience in health and mental health settings.
 She holds a PhD in Psychology focussing on language and cognitive development in Deaf children and has worked for over two decades at the intersection of Deaf communication and mental health.
 Beginning her career as an assistant psychologist in the NHS supporting Deaf patients in a psychiatric inpatient unit, Lyn brings direct clinical insight into the barriers Deaf people face when accessing complex written English.
 She works daily with a wide range of Deaf clients in health and mental health contexts.
 Her expertise, alongside that of Emma (a qualified solicitor), ensures that QR-BSL Legal and QR-BSL Health provide high-quality, reliable, and legally accurate information that Deaf people can understand and access independently.

 A woman with glasses and a black shirt.